PRoMS: The Production and Reading of Music Sources

 Mise-en-page in manuscripts and printed books containing polyphonic music, 1480-1530.

-The project explores the visual interaction of musical notation, verbal text and decorative devices on the written or printed page in musical sources around 1500, and how musicians and other readers would have reacted to those sources as a result.
+The project explored the visual interaction of musical notation, verbal text and decorative devices on the written or printed page in musical sources around 1500, and how musicians and other readers would have reacted to those sources as a result.

-One of the project's key contributions will be an online resource for the scholarly community, with an innovative interactive database detailing aspects of the text, notation and other visual symbols that constitute the mise-en-page of all extant manuscripts and prints of polyphonic music from this time, as well as a series of case studies of selected sources.
+One of the project's key contributions was an online resource for the scholarly community, with an innovative interactive database detailing aspects of the text, notation and other visual symbols that constitute the mise-en-page of all extant manuscripts and prints of polyphonic music from this time, as well as a series of case studies of selected sources.

 For more information, please visit the links below: